How do I prevent duplicate files in my Upthere account when using iCloud?

 Meanwhile, if you’re also using iCloud Photo Library, your photos & videos are synched across your devices.
-This means that some photos & videos you took on your Mac (and already uploaded to Upthere) are downloaded from iCloud — in full resolution — to each iOS device during sync.
+This means that some photos & videos you took on your Mac (and already uploaded to Upthere) are downloaded from iCloud to each iOS device — in full resolution.
 This iCloud-generated file is then picked up by Upthere and auto-uploaded when “Connect Camera Roll” is enabled on your iOS device.
-Our system sees the original file you uploaded to Upthere — and the iCloud-generated copy synched to your iOS device — as two unique files, so it keeps both photos.
+Our system sees the original file you uploaded to Upthere — and the iCloud-generated copy on your iOS device — as two unique files, so it keeps both photos.

 There are a couple things you can do to prevent this.
 After you've uploaded your local & iCloud photos to your Upthere account, we recommend that you turn off iCloud Photo Library.